Battle of Baton Rouge (1779): British defenses

 Dickson had decided weeks earlier that Fort Bute, built in 1766 and in ruins, was not defensible, and had placed most of his troops at Baton Rouge.
 Beginning in July 1779, he directed the construction of Fort New Richmond.
 This fortification was an earthen redoubt with chevaux de frise on the outside.
 It was surrounded by a moat 18 ft wide and 9 ft deep, and fortified with thirteen cannons.

 Battle

 Gálvez first sent a detachment of men further up the river to break communications between Baton Rouge and British sites further upriver.
 Before the fort he was unable to directly advance his own artillery, so Gálvez ordered a feint to the north through a wooded area, sending a detachment of his poorly trained militia to create disturbances in the forest.
-The British turned and unleashed massed volleys at this body, but the Spanish forces, shielded by substantial foliage, suffered only three casualties.
+The British turned and unleashed massed volleys at this body, but the Spanish forces, shielded by substantial foliage, suffered some casualties.
+This attack was eventually driven off.
 While this went on, Gálvez dug siege trenches and established secure gunpits within musket range of the fort.
 He placed his artillery pieces there, opening fire on the fort on September 21.